 History therefore suggests that a pre-requisite for any serious moves towards impeachment is not the committal of an impeachable offense but partisan opposition from Congress.
-Even so, the severity of the alleged offences makes a difference – there are numerous examples of presidents who have faced a hostile Congress but who have never been anywhere close to impeachment, even though the wilder fringes of the opposition demanded it (George W Bush after 2006 and Obama after 2010 being recent examples).
+Even so, the severity of the alleged offences makes a difference – there are numerous examples of presidents who have faced a hostile Congress but who have never been anywhere close to impeachment, though the wilder fringes of the opposition demanded it (George W Bush after 2006 and Obama after 2010 being recent examples).

 The alleged offences and the clarity of the evidence matters – and it undoubtedly helps if the president’s crimes can be boiled down to a simple idea by the media (“he lied under oath” or “he covered up a crime”).
-Congress has sometimes taken seriously the views of constitutional lawyers and try to distinguish between what is truly an “impeachable offence” and what is not.
-For example, in his first term as president Richard Nixon seriously underpaid his taxes, which some at the time believed to be a criminal offence, but he wasn’t impeached for that, and nor should he have been.
+Congress has sometimes taken seriously the views of constitutional lawyers and tried to distinguish between what is truly an “impeachable offence” and what is not.
+For example, in his first term as president Richard Nixon seriously underpaid his taxes, which some at the time believed to be a criminal offense, but he wasn’t impeached for that, and nor should he have been.

-Adam I P Smith is professor of United States politics and political history at the University of Oxford and the Director of the Rothermere American Institute.
+Adam I P Smith is the Edward Orsborn Professor of United States politics and political history at the University of Oxford and the Director of the Rothermere American Institute.
 He also regularly writes and presents documentaries for the BBC.
 His latest book is The Stormy Present: Conservatism and the Problem of Slavery in Northern Politics, 1846–1865 (The University of North Carolina Press, 2017).
-He is also author of The American Civil War (New York: Palgrave, 2007); of a short biography of Abraham Lincoln (published by the History Press in 2014), and of the Connell Guide to the American Civil War (2017).
+To find out more, visit www.adamipsmith.com

 This article was first published by History Extra in September 2018 and updated by the author in September 2019